 As the child grows, it will begin to see and experience things that contradict the anti-racist worldview.
 He begins to see that different races often do behave very differently.
 He begins to see signs that all races are not, in fact, equal.
 To cure this cognitive dissonance, society provides him with sociological theory.
 The reason races behave differently, he is told, is because of [racism, oppression, colonialism, etc.] and that all the differences are learned behavior.
 If the child is unintelligent or uninquisitive, he will likely hold to this claim for the rest of his life.
 Any clear distinctions between racial groups and behaviors gets stuffed into the little box in their mind: "Of course, oppression!"

 An intelligent enough individual will recognize that the differences he sees cannot be explained simply by the Nurture side of the coin.
 The differences are vast and well-defined, and can be seen again and again in different nations, cultures, and even sociological backgrounds.
 If he digs deeply enough he will start to realize that the "poverty = crime" narrative has some obvious problems, such as white appalachia.
 If he studies IQ he will realize that it has a real correlation with intellect, and is heritable.

 If he reads enough authors, he will see that other intelligent people have already asked these questions and come to the same conclusionsHe will see that there is a genuine fear in the scientific community of being labeled racist/sexist/bigot and that such fear stifles true scientific inquiry.

-All of us, in a daily lives, experience cognitive dissonance towards the "we are all equal" trope.
+All of us, in our daily lives, experience cognitive dissonance towards the "we are all equal" trope.
 The question is whether we will uphold that trope by clinging to rationalizations, or embrace the world as it truly is.
 Red Pill or Blue Pill.